EXO Fire Protection Safety

 Utah Labor Commission

-Utah workplace-safety oversight and the state-plan framework that governs worker safety in Utah.
+Utah’s workplace-safety oversight and the framework that governs worker safety in the state.

 Utah State Fire Marshal

-Licensing, certification, and trade-specific fire protection requirements where those service lines apply.
+Licensing, certification, and fire protection trade requirements where those service lines apply.

-Local officials, site policies, permits, equipment instructions, and project controls that must be followed on the actual job.
+Local direction, customer-site rules, permits, and equipment instructions that must be followed on the actual job.

 Field Risk Control

-The major risk areas our teams are expected to manage
+The major exposure areas our teams are expected to manage

 Access, elevation, and fall hazards

-Roof access, lift work, ladders, unprotected edges, overhead piping, mezzanines, and elevated device work require deliberate planning, equipment inspection, and fall-hazard control.
+Roof access, lift work, ladders, overhead piping, mezzanines, and elevated device work require deliberate planning and task-specific control.

 Energized systems and impairments

-Fire alarm panels, releasing systems, controllers, pumps, disconnects, and related equipment require careful coordination, proper shutdown thinking, lockout/tagout where applicable, and clear communication with customers and monitoring parties.
+Alarm panels, releasing systems, controllers, pumps, disconnects, and related equipment require careful coordination and proper shutdown thinking.

 Impairment awareness and communication